spdx/spdx-online-tools/src/app/testFiles/README.md

 ## License Requests

-The file [licenseRequests.json](licenseRequests.json) contains LicenseRequest database records.
+The file [licenseRequests.json](licenseRequests.json) contains LicenseRequest model records.
 This file is used to load data and test functionalities that use license requests data that have been already submitted to the tool.

 ### Loading data